frederic-perez/AmE-dictionary/data/idioms.md

 __the last thing (one) wants__ Something which one absolutely does not want or has no use for.
 __the lion’s den__ A particularly dangerous, hostile, or oppressive place or situation, especially due to an angry or sinister person or group of people within it. _I felt like I was walking into the lion’s den when I went in front of the board for my annual review._
 __the lion’s share__ :two: Major share of something.
+__the lot__ _n_ All the things of a group. _This one’s the best of the lot._
 __the march of time__ The steady, unstoppable advancement of time. _Some people despair at the march of time, as they see themselves aging in the mirror, but I relish growing older and seeing the world change._
+__the meat and potatoes__ The most basic or fundamental aspects of something. _Too much information will overwhelm the new hire, so just give him the meat and potatoes._
 __the meat of the matter__ The most important, basic, or fundamental essence or element(s) of an issue, problem, or matter at hand. _Thank you all for attending this staff meeting.
 Before we get to the meat of the matter, I’d like to assure each of you that your jobs are secure._
 __the mind’s ear__ The imaginative capability to create or recall sound within one’s mind; the part of the mind that experiences imagined or recalled sound.
 (An allusion to the “mind’s eye,” which is likewise responsible for mental imagery.) _I can still hear in my mind’s ear the sweet laughter of my daughter when she was a child._
 __the moon on a stick__ Anything and everything that one desires or can imagine wanting (i.e., above and beyond what would be normal or appropriate). _Jim was so smitten with his co-worker that he’d probably try to get her the moon on a stick if she asked for it._ _Jonathan always wants the moon on a stick when it comes to relationships._